 Fly fishing in Canada is increasing popular, just ask the fishing lovers about their dream fishing destination, and the answer will be same across the board Canada.
 And why not, the country offers a beautiful blend of fishing expeditions in the backdrop of scenic beauty, which is bound to send waves of excitement in the hearts of those who are truly passionate about fishing.

 If you are boarding in Kenora, among the most secluded lakes are Smallmouth Bass, Lake Trout, and Northern Pike.
 The wildering sceneries and fishing action that these lakes offer, is simply unbeatable.
-There are plenty of fishing opportunities for fly fishing lovers, as a result of the continued conservation practices that enable production of abundant superior quality fishes.
+There are plenty of fishing opportunities for fly fishing lovers, as a result of the continued conservation practices that enable production of abundant superior quality fishes and amazing freshwater fishing.

 Brown Bear Lake System is among the best for fly fishing in Smallmouth Bass lakes.
 The Smallmouth in this particular lake weighs 2 to 3 pounds on an average.
 The lake has abundant pound fish and the trophy wall-hangers, which weight 5 to 6 lbs., and are produced every season, making it an excellent place for fly fishing.
 And then, there are three Portages at a four minutes walking distance from the Brown Bear Lake.